aws-powertools/powertools-lambda-python/docs/roadmap.md

 This means we have room to include a JSON map for Lambda Layers and facilitate automation for customers wanting the latest version as soon as it's available.

-### Strict typing

-We want to enable MyPy strict mode against the code base.
-We need a RFC to identify most critical areas to start, and do so gradually as to not impact new features and enhancements in parallel.

-This also means bringing `typing-extensions` as a runtime dependency to ensure complete coverage across all Python versions.
-Future wise, we might be able to experiment with [MyPyC](https://github.com/mypyc/mypyc){target="_blank" rel="nofollow"} to compile less performing parts of the code base as a C-Extension.

 ### New utilities

 <!-- markdownlint-disable MD013 -->
 With V2 launched, we want to resume working on new utilities, specifically but not limited to the most commonly asked: **(1)** [Sensitive Data Masking](https://github.com/aws-powertools/powertools-lambda-python/issues/1173){target="_blank"}, **(2)** [Integration/End-to-end Testing](https://github.com/aws-powertools/powertools-lambda-python/issues/1169){target="_blank"}, and **(3)** [Event Bridge](https://github.com/aws-powertools/powertools-lambda-python/issues/1168){target="_blank"}.